DevAlone/algorithms_and_data_structures/sorting/README.md

       131072:     timeout|     timeout|     timeout|     timeout|
 ```

 Timeout means that execution took more than 10 seconds.
-Data is random one so sometimes bubble sort execution takes less.
+Each case is repeated multiple times to measure real average case performance.